Kuldeep Manak: Career

 Manak learned music under Ustad Khushi Muhammad Qawwal in village Bhuttiwala at Muktsar.
 He left Bathinda and went to Ludhiana to pursue his career as a singer and started singing with the duo Harcharan Grewal and Seema.

 When they came to Delhi, a music company official spotted Manak and asked him to record the song "jija akhian na maar ve main kall di kurhi" (written by Babu Singh Maan Mararawala) with Seema.
 In 1968, at the age of 17, he was given the chance to record the song with Seema.
 His first record features this song along with "laung karaa mittra, machhli paunge maape" (written by Gurdev Singh Maan).
 This record was a runaway success.
 He did sing duets with Satinder Kaur biba, younger sister of famous Punjabi singer Narinder biba; one of the duets was "Nale baba lasee pee gia nale de gia duanee khotee".

 Later, he started an office at Bathinda along with writer Dilip Singh Sidhu of Kanakwal, but did not stay there for long and returned to Ludhiana.
 The first folk song sung by Manak was "maa Mirze di boldi", followed by "ohne maut nu waajan maarian".

 The writer and lyricist, Hardev Dilgir (also known as Dev Tharikewala) spotted Manak at one of his live performances and penned many Lok Gathavan (English: old folk stories) for him.
 Dev Tharikewala and Manak were very close to each other.

-His first EP, Punjab Dian Lok Gathawan, was released by HMV in 1973 which included the songs "Jaimal Phatta", "Heer Di Kali" (Teri Khatar Heere) (kali), "Raja Rasalu" and "Dulla Bhatti" (Dulleya ve tokra chukayeen aanke).
+His first EP, Punjab Dian Lok Gathawan, was released by His Master's Voice in 1973 which included the songs "Jaimal Phatta", "Heer Di Kali" (Teri Khatar Heere) (kali), "Raja Rasalu" and "Dulla Bhatti" (Dulleya ve tokra chukayeen aanke).
 All were written by Hardev Dilgir and the music was composed by Ram Saran Das.

 This was followed by another Lok Gathawan album in 1974 which included "Gorakh da Tilla" and "Allah Bismillah teri Jugni".
 In 1976 his first LP, Ik Tara, was released, which included the kali "Tere Tille Ton", "Chheti Kar Sarwan Bachcha" and "Garh Mughlane Dian Naaran" and more.